near/docs/docs/tutorials/contracts/nfts/8-marketplace.md

     └── sale_views.rs
 ```

-Often times when doing work on multiple smart contracts that all pertain to the same repository, it's a good idea to structure them in their own folders as done in this tutorial.
-To make your life easier when building the smart contracts, we've also modified the repo's `package.json` file so that building both smart contracts can be easily done by running the following command.
+Usually, when doing work on multiple smart contracts that all pertain to the same repository, it's a good idea to structure them in their own folders as done in this tutorial.
+To make your work easier when building the smart contracts, we've also modified the repository's `package.json` file so that building both smart contracts can be easily done by running the following command.

 ```bash
 yarn build
 ```
-This will install the dependencies for both contracts and compile them to wasm files that are stored in the following directory.
+This will install the dependencies for both contracts and compile them to `wasm` files that are stored in the following directory.

 ```
 nft-tutorial